comp-lin-alg/comp-lin-alg-course/doc/source/L0_setup.rst

 or in a script.

 To use IPython, type `ipython` in the Terminal (when the venv is activated).
-You may need to install it first using `python -m install ipython` (you must start the venv first).
+You may need to install it first using `python -m pip install ipython` (you must start the venv first).
 Then you can import `cla_utils` interactively using `from cla_utils import *`.
 To exit IPython type Ctrl-D.